jostylr/event-when/eventwhen.md

     __scope__

-    Note that if ev contains the [event separator](#event-separator) then it will be broken up into multiple events, each one being emitted.
-The order of emission is from the most specific to the general (bubbling up).
+    Note that if ev contains the event separator, `:` by default, then it will be broken up into multiple events, each one being emitted.
+The order of emission is from the most specific to the general (bubbling up). `emitter.scopeSep` holds what to split on.

-    To stop, the bubbling, clear the `evObj.events` array.

-    To modify the later events to emit immediately or later, change `evObj.q` and `evObj.action`.
+    To stop the emitting and any bubbling, set `evObj.stop === true`.
+To do more fine-controlled stopping, you need to manipulate evObj.events which is of the form `{str scopeEvent, arr handlers}`.

+    Once started, the handlers for all the scopes fire in sequence without interruption unless an `emit.now` is emitted.
+To delay the handling, one needs to manipulate `evObj.emitter._queue` and `._waiting`.
+Not recommended.

         _":example"

 [example]()

-    // event with no data
-    emitter.now("no data passed in");
-    // plain event using data to say what happened emitter.now("got data", {dog : "fifi"});
-    // scoped event to have it passed around,
-    // `got data:dogs` called first, then `got data` emitter.now("got data:dogs",["fifi", "barney"]);
-    // data need not be an object
-    emitter.now("got a string", "hey there");

-    // the events give the order.
-Note all are queued before any event is handled var data = {enters: "dog"}
-    emitter.later("third", data);
-    emitter.later("second", data, true);
-    emitter.later("fourth", data);
-    emitter.later("first", data, true);
+    emitter.emit("text filled", anything);
+    emitter.now("urgernt event");
+    emitter.later("whenever", anything);
+    emitter.soon("i'll wait but not too long");
+    // generic:specific gets handled then generic
+    emitter.emit("generic:specific");

 [convenience method]()